NBISweden/Rcourse/vt17/exercise/Dataframes.md

     </pre>
     </details>
 <br>
-4. Create a new vector combining the all columns of df seperated by a underscore.
+4. Create a new vector where the number of elements is equal to the number of rows in the original data frame.
+Each element of this vector combines values from the three columns of df seperated by an underscore.
+For example, the first element of the vector should be: 1_a_8.46286871843976.
     <details>
     <summary>:key: Click to see how</summary>
     <pre>